 Frequently Asked Questions

-No, dental insurance doesn’t cover the cost of veneers.
+No, dental insurance doesn’t cover the cost of porcelain veneers.
 Dental insurance usually doesn’t cover cosmetic procedures, such as teeth whitening or veneers.
-Veneers aren’t considered necessary because their purpose is mostly aesthetic.
+Porcelain veneers aren’t considered necessary because their purpose is mostly aesthetic.

-What if my veneer falls off or is damaged?
+What if my porcelain veneer falls off or is damaged?

 Who is not a good candidate for porcelain veneers?